Bloomin’ Brands (NASDAQ:BLMN) Updates FY 2022 Earnings Guidance

-Bloomin’ Brands (NASDAQ:BLMN – Get Rating) last posted its earnings results on Thursday, February 17th.
-The restaurant operator reported $0.60 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.52 by $0.08.
-The company had revenue of $1.05 billion for the quarter, compared to analyst estimates of $1.04 billion.
-Bloomin’ Brands had a net margin of 5.23% and a return on equity of 177.48%.
-The business’s revenue for the quarter was up 28.9% compared to the same quarter last year.
-During the same period last year, the business posted $0.02 earnings per share.
-On average, equities analysts predict that Bloomin’ Brands will post 2.41 earnings per share for the current fiscal year.
+A number of analysts have recently weighed in on the stock.
+BMO Capital Markets raised their price target on shares of Bloomin’ Brands from $30.00 to $33.00 and gave the company an outperform rating in a report on Tuesday, February 22nd.
+Deutsche Bank Aktiengesellschaft lowered their price target on shares of Bloomin’ Brands from $34.00 to $30.00 and set a buy rating on the stock in a report on Tuesday, February 22nd.
+Jefferies Financial Group raised their price target on shares of Bloomin’ Brands from $35.00 to $36.00 and gave the company a buy rating in a report on Tuesday, February 22nd.
+William Blair reiterated an outperform rating on shares of Bloomin’ Brands in a research note on Friday, February 18th.
+Finally, StockNews.com upgraded shares of Bloomin’ Brands from a hold rating to a buy rating in a research note on Tuesday, March 1st.
+Four analysts have rated the stock with a hold rating, nine have assigned a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $31.42.

-A number of equities research analysts have weighed in on the stock.
-Morgan Stanley boosted their target price on shares of Bloomin’ Brands from $25.00 to $27.00 and gave the stock an equal weight rating in a report on Monday, February 21st.
-Jefferies Financial Group increased their price target on shares of Bloomin’ Brands from $35.00 to $36.00 and gave the company a buy rating in a research report on Tuesday, February 22nd.
-StockNews.com upgraded shares of Bloomin’ Brands from a hold rating to a buy rating in a research report on Tuesday, March 1st.
-William Blair reissued an outperform rating on shares of Bloomin’ Brands in a research note on Friday, February 18th.
-Finally, TheStreet raised shares of Bloomin’ Brands from a c rating to a b- rating in a research note on Friday, February 18th.
-Four investment analysts have rated the stock with a hold rating, nine have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, Bloomin’ Brands presently has a consensus rating of Buy and an average price target of $31.42.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, March 16th.
+Stockholders of record on Wednesday, March 2nd will be issued a dividend of $0.14 per share.
+This represents a $0.56 annualized dividend and a dividend yield of 2.75%.
+The ex-dividend date of this dividend is Tuesday, March 1st.
+Bloomin’ Brands’s dividend payout ratio (DPR) is 28.00%.

-In related news, Director Elizabeth A. Smith sold 191,131 shares of the firm’s stock in a transaction that occurred on Wednesday, February 23rd.
-The shares were sold at an average price of $24.14, for a total value of $4,613,902.34.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Corporate insiders own 4.62% of the company’s stock.
+In other news, Director Elizabeth A. Smith sold 191,131 shares of Bloomin’ Brands stock in a transaction that occurred on Wednesday, February 23rd.
+The shares were sold at an average price of $24.14, for a total transaction of $4,613,902.34.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+4.62% of the stock is owned by insiders.

-Institutional investors have recently made changes to their positions in the business.
-BlackRock Inc. increased its holdings in shares of Bloomin’ Brands by 4.3% in the 4th quarter.
-BlackRock Inc. now owns 13,404,969 shares of the restaurant operator’s stock valued at $281,238,000 after purchasing an additional 557,850 shares in the last quarter.
-Weiss Multi Strategy Advisers LLC boosted its stake in shares of Bloomin’ Brands by 27.3% during the 4th quarter.
-Weiss Multi Strategy Advisers LLC now owns 100,000 shares of the restaurant operator’s stock worth $2,098,000 after purchasing an additional 21,454 shares during the last quarter.
-Comerica Bank lifted its holdings in shares of Bloomin’ Brands by 30.7% during the 4th quarter.
-Comerica Bank now owns 209,893 shares of the restaurant operator’s stock worth $4,330,000 after acquiring an additional 49,289 shares during the period.
-NewEdge Advisors LLC purchased a new position in shares of Bloomin’ Brands during the 4th quarter worth about $217,000.
-Finally, Deutsche Bank AG lifted its holdings in shares of Bloomin’ Brands by 323.7% during the 4th quarter.
-Deutsche Bank AG now owns 368,300 shares of the restaurant operator’s stock worth $7,726,000 after acquiring an additional 281,367 shares during the period.
+Large investors have recently bought and sold shares of the company.
+Janus Henderson Group PLC purchased a new position in shares of Bloomin’ Brands during the 3rd quarter valued at approximately $201,000.
+NewEdge Advisors LLC purchased a new position in shares of Bloomin’ Brands during the 4th quarter valued at approximately $217,000.
+Credit Suisse AG increased its holdings in shares of Bloomin’ Brands by 14.9% during the 4th quarter.
+Credit Suisse AG now owns 61,627 shares of the restaurant operator’s stock valued at $1,294,000 after purchasing an additional 8,008 shares in the last quarter.
+River & Mercantile Asset Management LLP increased its holdings in shares of Bloomin’ Brands by 186.5% during the 4th quarter.
+River & Mercantile Asset Management LLP now owns 62,790 shares of the restaurant operator’s stock valued at $1,319,000 after purchasing an additional 40,870 shares in the last quarter.
+Finally, Integrated Wealth Concepts LLC acquired a new stake in Bloomin’ Brands in the 4th quarter valued at $1,492,000.

 Bloomin’ Brands Company Profile (Get Rating)